ballerina-platform/module-ballerinax-googleapis.gmail/gmail/modules/listener/Module.md

     If you prefer to use only gmail scopes in your tokens, then you can use a service account to do listener operations along with your gmail tokens.
 For that you need to initialize the connector using following method

-    Create a `gmail:GmailConfiguration` and `gmailListener:GmailListenerConfiguration` with the OAuth2 tokens obtained, and initialize the connector with it.
+    Create a `gmail:ConnectionConfig` and `gmailListener:GmailListenerConfiguration` with the OAuth2 tokens obtained, and initialize the connector with it.

     ```ballerina
     configurable string refreshToken = ?;